2023 Africa Cup of Nations knockout stage: Angola vs Namibia

 Angola and Namibia met for the 13th time, and this match was their first competitive meeting at the Africa Cup of Nations since 1998, where Angola overcame a two-goal deficit to secure a 3-3 draw in Bobo-Dioulasso, Burkina Faso.

 The match was thought to have turned worse for Angola when Neblú received a red card in the 17th minute due to a handball outside the box.
-However, the Angolans opened the scoring, when Gelson Dala nicely chipped over from a counterattack at the 38th minute.
+However, the Angolans opened the scoring, when Gelson Dala nicely chipped over from a counterattack at the 38th minute with assists for Fredy.
 The situation turned increasingly more favorable for Angola when Namibia was reduced to ten after Lubeni Haukongo got a second yellow in the 40th minute; a set-piece two minutes later saw Dala headed home for a second.
 Mabululu completed the game when he curled home despite frantic efforts by Namibian defenders.

 This win meant Angola won their first-ever knockout stage game in the Africa Cup of Nations, while Namibia remained winless over Angola (D6, L7).